Dies irae (video game)

 Dies irae (ディエス・イレ, Diesu Ire) is a visual novel video game developed by Light, originally released in 2007 in Japan.
 A TV anime adaptation, Dies Irae, premiered in October 2017.

 Gameplay

 As in most visual novels, the gameplay mostly consists of reading text on the screen (representing narration or dialogue) accompanied by images showing characters and locations.
-At certain points in the story, the player can choose options which influence the path, or "route", the story takes.
+At certain points in the story, the player can choose options which influence the path, or "route", the story takes, as well as the ending of the story.

 Synopsis

 Prior to the events of the story, the Longinus Dreizehn Orden, a group of sorcerers, perform a ritual in Berlin during World War II, using the lives lost in battle as a sacrifice for their spell.
 After the war ends, they disappear, but are rumored to return.
 In present-day Japan, Ren Fuji is released from the hospital after recovering from a brawl with his friend Shirou, when the Longinus Dreizehn Orden returns.